 The three-step process is outlined below:

 An APRN with evidence of proper specialized, comprehensive, and accredited training, both didactic and clinical components, which include fluoroscopy modality must submit portfolios to be considered on a case-by-case basis.
 Portfolios must include evidence, syllabi, clinical experience, and certifications/fellowships.
-The portfolios will be jointly reviewed by NDBON and NDMIRTB.
-In addition, the APRN seeking case-by-case consideration must comply with the requirements set forth in NDCC 23.1-03 by contacting the DEQ.
+The portfolios will be jointly reviewed by NDBON, NDMIRTB, and the DEQ (for compliance with NDCC 23.1-03).

 North Dakota Medical Imaging and Radiation Board